Post Personal Payments and Write Off Charges

 Open the Payments tool from the Tools menu in PCC EHR.

-Find an Account
+Find an Account or Patient

 Find the billing account for the payment.

-You can search by account name or use other search parameters, like an account phone number.
-The list of matching search results includes a Dependents column, to help you confirm that you have the right account.
+You can also use other search parameters, such as a phone number.
+When you search by account, the list of matching search results includes a Dependents column to help you confirm that you have the right account.

 Optionally Review and Update Account Information